Your goal in this lab is to design and write a program to play

 a graphical interface, and need not include all the options in the

-to move and how to teleport.
+how to teleport.

 plan out your program.
 You should have at least two classes